openstack/security-doc/security-guide/source/block-storage/checklist.rst

 .. _check_block_05:

-Check-Block-05: Does cinder communicates with nova over TLS?
+Check-Block-05: Does cinder communicate with nova over TLS?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 OpenStack components communicate with each other using various protocols and